 - Increased knowledge of the difference between economic abuse and financial abuse

-- Understand how the victim-survivor’s financial capability can be affected by domestic abuse
+- Increased knowledge of how a victim-survivor’s financial capability can be affected by economic abuse

-- Understand how different methods of communication can impact victim-survivors of domestic abuse
+- Increased knowledge of how different methods of communication can impact victim-survivors of economic abuse

-- Understand the boundaries of financial capability support and refer the victim-survivor to the most appropriate support for their situation
+- Increased skill to recognise the boundaries of financial capability support and refer the victim-survivor to the most appropriate support for their situation

-- Understand how your own values, beliefs and attitudes relating to domestic abuse and financial capability could impact on the support provided
+- Increased skill to recognise how their own values, beliefs and attitudes relating to economic abuse and financial capability could impact on the support provided

-- Understand safety issues relating to the provision of financial capability support to victim-survivors of domestic abuse
+- Increased skill and motivation to recognise safety issues relating to the provision of financial capability support to victim-survivors of domestic abuse

 On completion of a pre-course task, attendance at training, and the successful completion of a post-training assignment, course participants can receive the following accreditation:

-- Unit title: Supporting victim-survivors of economic abuse to develop their financial capability
+- OCN Unit title: Supporting victim-survivors of economic abuse to develop their financial capability

 - Level 2